What is New Hire Equity?

 What’s the difference between Total Equity and New Hire Equity?

 Total Equity (formerly referred to as just Equity) in the Pave product refers to the current value of all the equity grants received by an employee.
 This includes the impact of stock appreciation as well as any additional grants that may have been received.
 This is calculated as the total number of shares for employee * current preferred share price.
+This value is based on a standard 4 year vesting schedule.

 New Hire Equity refers to the value of the first grant received by an employee at the time that it was received.
 There is no additional grants or stock appreciation impact.
 This is calculated as the number of shares in the employee’s first grant (options or common stock) * the preferred share price of the company at the time of issuance.
+This value is based on a standard 4 year vesting schedule.

 Is the New Hire Equity data associated with the current company filters or the company filters at the time it was granted?